a-gavin/a-gavin.github.io/content/blog/2023-12-linux-cmds.md

 ## Querying WiFi Information

-**NOTE:** Most Linux systems use Network Manager to manage and configure networking, including WiFi.
-See the [Managing Networking](#managing-networking-network-manager) section for more details.
+**NOTE:** Most Linux systems use NetworkManager to manage and configure networking, including WiFi.
+See the [Managing Networking](#managing-networking-networkmanager) section for more details.

 On Linux WiFi interfaces are created using a parent radio device, referred to as 'phys'.
 These radios come in a variety of form factors, including single radio, single phy and single radio, multi-phy.
 To view all system phys, run `ls /sys/class/ieee80211/`, which lists all `ieee80211` devices (WiFi phys).
 Supported interfaces, combinations, and settings depend on the radio firmware and associated Linux device driver.
 By default, a single WiFi interface is created per phy on system boot in 'managed' mode (WiFi station).